openvinotoolkit/openvino/docs/ops/signals/RDFT_9.md

 * *T_SIZE*: `int64` or `int32`.

-**Detailed description**: *RFFT* performs the discrete Fourier transformation of real-valued input tensor with respect to specified axes.
+**Detailed description**: *RDFT* performs the discrete Fourier transformation of real-valued input tensor with respect to specified axes.
 Calculations are performed according to the following rules.

 For simplicity, assume that an input tensor `A` has the shape `[B_0, ..., B_{k-1}, M_0, ..., M_{r-1}]`, `axes=[k+1,...,k+r]`, and `signal_size=[S_0,...,S_{r-1}]`.